alperenproo/ovson/README.md

 # OVson

 There is currently an issue with Badlion Client which causes a crash.
 Some functions need a rewrite so the fixes will be delayed a bit.
-Also will fix virustotal flags too.
+Virustotal flagging will be fixed too.

 ## Features
 - Api keyless stat fetching